 When your plan is ready to be viewed by all users, you can publish it.
 When you click the Publish button, you can choose to publish without updating fields in CA Agile Central such as Release and Planned Start and End Dates of all the portfolio items allocated in the plan.
+This option also allows everyone to view the published plan.
+Prior to publishing a plan, only users designated as planners can view un-published plans.
 The Release field is only updated when the start and end dates match in the plan.

 If you choose to update fields when publishing, the assigned portfolio items are viewable on the portfolio timeline with their updated values for release, start, and end dates.